And well, let me take a cigar out of my court meeting.

 And when you lose, you regroup, you come back and you go for the gold again.

-They are I think they're scared to death.
+They are, I think they're scared to death.

 The way the media is behaving, they're scared.

-They are you know when they run stories like they were last night, the political, damn it, I wish I had it in front of me, the headline.
+They are, you know, when they run stories like they were last night, the political, damn it, I wish I had it in front of me, the headline.

-Romney stepped in and it it was it was dead and bury him.
+It was dead and bury him.

 And I'm telling you, if they're running stories like that, and it's not even October yet, they're worried.